serraict/budibase-datasource-dremio/README.md

 * Write installation instruction, and test that it works.
   Installation notes in readme.
 Small demonstration video / gif showing that it works.
 * Ask for a code review.
 Any feedback is welcome.
-  * How to do logging in Budibase plugins?
+  * [ ] How to do logging in Budibase plugins?
 How to read them conveniently?
-  * How to write and run tests.
+  * [x] How to write and run tests.
-  * What are the coding guidelines for writing Budibase plugins with Typescript.
+  * [ ] What are the coding guidelines for writing Budibase plugins with Typescript.
-  * How to include vanilla js node modules in a Typescript app?
+  * [ ] How to include vanilla js node modules in a Typescript app?
 Is my `rollup.config.js` configured correctly?
+  * [ ] How to do versioning of releases?
+Or not at all?
   * How to setup github action that automatically tests and deploy?
 * Page through results for result sets exceeding 500 rows, try to align this with however BB does this.
   In Dremio, we can use [offset- and limit parameters].
   And the job has information about the number of records.
 * Get query string escaping right (e.g. quoted identifiers in [Dremio]).
+* First release here!

 ## Out of scope (for now)